mustafabilghn/FitTracker/README.md

 - **API Hosting:** Deployed on [Render](https://render.com) for public availability.
 - **Database:** Connected to an **Azure SQL Database**, with credentials managed through Render environment variables.
 - **Mobile App Integration:** The .NET MAUI client consumes the live API endpoint hosted on Render using `HttpClient`.
-- **Cloud Experience:** Gained hands-on experience with deploying applications to the cloud and integrating cloud-hosted databases into production environments.

 ---

 ## 🔗 Live Demo